-The following is a listing of our endowed scholarships.
+The following is a listing of Howard Payne University endowed scholarships.
 To apply for these scholarships, the student must complete the scholarship section of the Institutional Application for Financial Aid.
 Students who are awarded scholarships are notified in writing.
 Endowed scholarships are not automatically renewed.
 The student must re-apply for scholarship assistance each year.